envision-projects/envision-projects.github.io/content/tutorials/finite-element-analysis-solidworks.md

 ![](https://lh3.googleusercontent.com/pLrFkERSKYXU9hVDvcSDz0LbkH1qkjxFvHQ6MeZF4AnXWIJcixFcAzkTDnTe-gEl9lJ6dmVMA1hZ1RkKBIelIQGn5OJ5KI-n-0AjWeH2h_0_6sEtTTA1UN_B8-431UlLQQoJ6UCb7mKfCQLJc6CreBc)

 To change the direction of the force being applied, click the “Selected Direction” bubble and then select an axis or edge to bind it to.
-In this case it will be in the vertical direction (Y-axis) so I clicked on a nearby edge that was also in the vertical direction.
+In this case, it will be in the vertical direction (Y-axis) so I clicked on a nearby edge that was also in the vertical direction.

 ![](https://lh6.googleusercontent.com/7S2QQY4lqrjnWeBPHLPNDR7ObN7WKYrWcDmS8CLHxe9SMT1q-dv-p1DON5vfah7LB34HVYyhTVH_BelWBXDlJLtGqWR09bTJbeEYXPHVoQrJp_ysELAkGQNVY3tDTxzfP7-SIT3GkbhpZCRzvwYRT8M)